 High School Completion

 Definition: All students are part of the process to receive annual career guidance and counseling that meets their needs and assesses progress towards high school completion.
+All students align their course of study with their areas of interest and career goals.

 - Alternative Pathways to Completion (PDF, 2 pages, 2022) is a current NH Department of Education project to develop a toolkit to help students, parents, and school staff make informed decisions when choosing the best pathway for a student to successfully complete high school.
 The toolkit is expected to be widely available in Fall 2023.